sys3545/Prototype_Arduino_CANSAT/README.md

 # Missions

 Satellite
-- Put on its LED when the spread command comes in.
+- Turn on its LED when the spread command comes in.
 - Read illumination value and send it to Ground-Control.

 Ground-Control